Out-of-Distribution Detection in Molecular Complexes via Diffusion Models for Irregular Graphs: Results

 \paragraph{Performance Evaluation} These baselines establish a rigorous reference for evaluating our trajectory-aware method.
-While Rate-In provides a sophisticated measure of predictive uncertainty, our empirical analysis showed that it offered lower discrimination accuracy compared to the trajectory–aware OOD classifier approach (Table \ref{tab:ratein-ood}).
+While Rate-In provides a sophisticated measure of predictive uncertainty, our empirical analysis showed that it offered lower discrimination accuracy compared to the trajectory–aware OOD classifier approach (Table \ref{tab:ood-auroc-combined}).
 This demonstrates that probing the stability of a discriminative model is inferior to the sensitivity of the diffusion-based approach using multiple PF-ODE trajectory features.
 Similarly, the embedding space baseline showed lower OOD detection accuracy across most datasets, showing that the latent space features from the GEMS encoder possess less OOD separability than the descriptors extracted from the PF-ODE trajectory.
+Interestingly, both the embedding-space baseline and Rate-In outperformed our method on the transporter protein dataset (3f3e).
+This suggests that for certain classes of distribution shift, the static latent representation of GEMS may capture specific OOD characteristics that are more discriminative than the PF-ODE flow dynamics of our diffusion model.

-\paragraph{Key distinctions from baselines} The bioinformatic similarity analysis (Sections~\ref{subsec:bioinformatics_validation}) and the GEMS-based OOD detection baselines (Section \ref{sec:baseline-gems}) provide a strong reference for our trajectory-aware OOD detection.
+\paragraph{Key distinctions from baselines} The bioinformatic similarity analysis (Sections~\ref{subsec:bioinformatics_validation}) and the GEMS-based post-hoc OOD detection baselines (Section \ref{sec:gems_baselines}) provide a strong reference for our trajectory-aware OOD detection.
 However, our diffusion-based OOD detector occupies a fundamentally different region in the design space than the deterministic baselines.
 The diffusion model is trained in a purely generative fashion.
 It only observes bare three-dimensional coordinates and discrete atom/residue identities, and its objective is to approximate the joint data distribution.
 It never sees binding affinity labels, similarity scores, or any task-specific supervision.
 By contrast, out baselines are heavily endowed with biochemical priors: The bioinformatic OOD approximations are hand-crafted around well-established notions of structural and chemical similarity like TM-scores, Tanimoto scores and ligand RMSD values.
 In the Embedding Space baseline, OOD decisions are based on a static snapshot of the GEMS representation geometry.
 Similarly, the Rate-In baseline makes use of the pretrained weights of the GEMS model and derives OOD scores by probing prediction stability under dropout perturbation.